-Insurance companies also typically use income multipliers for financial justification, which places applicants into brackets that determine how much coverage they qualify for.
+Insurance companies also use income multipliers for financial justification, which places applicants into brackets that determine how much coverage they qualify for.

-Below is an example of how much life insurance you’re likely to qualify based on your age, though every insurer has its own guidelines.
+Below is an example of how much life insurance you’re likely to qualify for based on your age, though every insurer has its own guidelines.

 Age 18 to 40: 25x to 30x income, or sometimes higher

 Age 60 to 65: 10x income